- This event has passed.

 Data-intensive health science is one of the research focus areas that MIDAS supports with its Challenge Awards.
 Our long-term goal is to support this research area more broadly, using the Challenge Award projects as the starting point to build a critical mass.
 This symposium offers a platform for all participants to explore collaboration opportunities and aims to attract more researchers to our hub.
 It will feature in-depth presentations from three Challenge Award teams, and all participants are encouraged to submit posters on data-intensive health science research.

-9 am to 12:45 pm: Challenge Award presentations
+9 am to 12:50 pm: Welcome and Challenge Award Presentations

 For questions: firstname.lastname@example.org.